 Get doughnuts on your table in less than 15 minutes.

 Here are two quick options that you don’t have to spend all day making.
-To me, Chanukah is all about great food and memories and nothings says both like fresh hot doughnuts.
+To me, Chanukah is all about great food and memories and nothing says both like fresh hot doughnuts.

 Recipe by Faigy Grossman